 for all $t\in (0,\infty)$ and for all $f,g\in L^2(\mu)$.
-Now again using the spectral measure representation and Proposition \ref{Generalized Yau} we infer the desired $L^2$ convergence.
+Using the spectral measure representation and Proposition \ref{Generalized Yau}, we infer the desired $L^2$ convergence.
 This convergence can be upgraded to be locally uniform by the Harnack inequality (Proposition \ref{Harnack inequality}) with $p=2$ and by the fact that $|f|^2\leq \|f\|_{L^\infty}|f|$, together with the maximum principle to get

 for every $y\in B_R(x)$.
 Integrating over the latter set in $d\mu(y)$ and taking the supremum allows to conclude.
-The global uniform convergence follows along the same lines of the smooth case. \end{proof} \begin{remark} As in the smooth case if $\mu(x)=\infty$ we have that for every $f\in L^1(\mu)$
+The global uniform convergence follows as in the smooth case. \end{proof} \begin{remark} As in the smooth case if $\mu(X) = +\infty$ we have that for every $f\in L^1(\mu)$

 for every $x\in X$. \end{remark}